-We welcome questions about your application and will gladly offer guidance as needed.

-Because many applications describe complex projects, we recommend having someone outside the applicant group review your proposal for clarity and completeness.
+- We welcome questions about your application and will gladly offer guidance as needed.
+Feel free to contact us via email or phone to discuss your project, or to set-up a time to meet inperson. - Because many applications describe complex projects, we recommend having someone outside the applicant group review your proposal for clarity and completeness.